-Level 3 Certificate in Technical Theatre: Sound, Light and Stage
+Level 2 Certificate in Technical Theatre Support: Sound, Light and Stage

-The qualification will develop knowledge and skills in areas such as:
+The qualification will develop knowledge and skills in supporting sound, light and stage management.

-It may be available through employers, training providers and colleges in England and Wales.
+It may be available through employers in England.

 Rationale and purpose of this qualification

-Its primary purpose is to confirm the learner's occupational competence as a sound, light or stage technician.
+The primary purpose of this qualification is to develop the learner's occupational competence for work (or as a volunteer) in a junior role within technical theatre support in the areas of sound, light or stage.

 Objectives